 Academic programmes in Medicine, Law, Arts and Social Sciences, Business and Management Studies, Natural and Applied Sciences and Engineering which are mature, are re-accredited, from time to time by Nigerian Universities Commission and the relevant Professional bodies.

 The Oba Erediauwa College of Law turned out its first crop of graduates in 2004.
-The eleventh batch graduating today is already at the Law School.

-UNIVERSITY FOUNDATION DAY
+UNIVERSITY FOUNDER’S DAY

-Following the presentation of the Certificate to establish Igbinedion University to Chief (Dr.) Sir Gabriel Osawaru Igbinedion on 10th May 1999, the date 10th May has been adopted as the University’s foundation day.
-Consequently, the maiden celebration was marked in may 2005,the second in May 2006, Third in May 2007, the forth in May 2008, the fifth in May 2009, the sixth in May 2010, the seventh in May 2011, the eighth in May 2012, the ninth in May 2013, the tenth in May 2014.
+Following the presentation of the Certificate to establish Igbinedion University to Chief (Dr.) Sir Gabriel Osawaru Igbinedion on 10th May 1999, the date 10th May has been adopted as the University’s founder’s day.
+Consequently, the maiden celebration was marked in may 2005,the second in May 2006, Third in May 2007, the fourth in May 2008, the fifth in May 2009, the sixth in May 2010, the seventh in May 2011, the eighth in May 2012, the ninth in May 2013, the tenth in May 2014.
 The University celebrated its 10th milestone anniversary in May 2009.